matteo-conti-97/kernel-level-reference-monitor/README.md

 # kernel-level-reference-monitor
 ## Description
 This specification is related to a Linux Kernel Module (LKM) implementing a reference monitor for file protection.
-The reference monitor can be in one of the following four states:
+The reference monitor can be in one of the following four states:\

--OFF, meaning that its operations are currently disabled;\
+-OFF, meaning that its operations are currently disabled.\
--ON, meaning that its operations are currently enabled;\
+-ON, meaning that its operations are currently enabled.\
 -REC-ON/REC-OFF, meaning that it can be currently reconfigured (in either ON or OFF mode).\
 The configuration of the reference monitor is based on a set of file system paths.
 Each path corresponds to a file/dir that cannot be currently opened in write mode.
 Hence, any attempt to write-open the path needs to return an error, independently of the user-id that attempts the open operation.\